Last updated: May 18, 2023

 If only one member is in your California LLC, that person can withdraw from an LLC for any reason by giving written notice to the California Secretary of State.

-Withdrawing members must generally still comply with the terms of the LLC's operating agreement or articles of organization.
+Withdrawing members must generally still comply with the terms of the operating agreement or articles of organization.

 Statement of Information (Form LLC-12) is the document the withdrawing member must fill out and pay the filing fee.